 There were thousands of unique chords.
 But I didn’t need to learn all of them.
 By focusing on the most common ones, I’d become a guitar literate who can play thousands upon thousands of songs.

 Try it out yourself.

-Create a free account (if you haven’t already).
-And do a search of the same chords Blowin’ in the Wind uses – i.e. G, C, D, and Eminor.
+Create an account (if you haven’t already).
+And do a search of 4 easy chords like G, C, D, and Eminor.